adamsilver/adamsilver.io-jekyll/_drafts/2014-10-01-single-page-applications.md

 > "Lots of sites get this wrong and it’s really annoying.
 When the user navigates using the browser’s forward or back button the scroll position should be the same as it was last time they were on the page.
 This sometimes works correctly on Facebook but sometimes doesn’t.
 Google+ always seems to lose your scroll position."

-Clicking forward or back should remember the scroll position.
-Browsers do this for free but as SPAs rely on faux navigation this functionality is lost.
+Clicking forward or back should remember the scroll position, but unfortunately, as SPAs rely on faux navigation this functionality is absent.

-Each time the user navigates the scroll position will need to be stored and retrieved.
-Fixing this with JS will expose similar issues to that discussed in "Navigation and fast back" previously.
+Each time the user navigates, the scroll position will need to be stored and retrieved.
+This comes with the same pitfalls as the previous point: "Navigation and fast back".

 ## Cancelling navigation

-Browsers provide a handy cancel button which when pressed cancels the loading of the requested page.
-Additionally, if a user clicks another link the browser will cancel the previous request which is beneficial in itself but also from a performance and data usage point of view.
+Browsers provide a cancel button, which when pressed cancels the loading of the requested page.
+Also, if a user clicks another link, the browser will cancel the previous request.

-SPA links, however, are likely to be XHR meaning several 'page' requests could be in progress at the same time and so the first page request might load last even though it should have been cancelled out by the second page request.
-The user could also have clicked the link twice meaning the 'page' will be requested twice and loaded twice causing visual glitches.
+SPA links, however, are likely to be XHR meaning several requests could be in progress at the same time and so the first page request might be loaded last, even though it should have been cancelled out by the second page request.
+A link could also be clicked twice meaning the page will be requested twice and loaded twice causing visual glitches.

-SPAs can't detect when the user presses "stop/cancel", so the UI would need to expose a custom stop button which is definitely not a desirable experience.
-Then automatic page request management would need handling within the SPA; perhaps logic that ensures the same request isn't made twice or if an additional request is made that in-progress XHRs are cancelled.
+SPAs can't detect when the user presses "stop/cancel", so the UI would need to expose a custom stop button, which isn't desirable.

+The application would need to manage duplicate requests and cancelling in progress requests.

 ## Avoid data loss on navigation